kentotomita/kentotomita.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Thank you for visiting my web page.
-Please feel free to reach me at tomita{at}merl.com.
+Thank you for stopping by.
+I’m a research scientist at [MERL](https://www.merl.com/), specializing in next-generation autonomy for both space and terrestrial applications.
+I value new connections and opportunities—don’t hesitate to reach out at <tomita{at}merl.com>.

 ## About
 - Research Scientist at [Mitsubishi Electric Research Laboratories (MERL)](https://www.merl.com/)
-- Ph.D. in Aerospace Engineering from Georgia Tech
+- Ph.D. in Aerospace Engineering (2024, Georgia Tech)
-- Japanese @ Boston, MA
+- From Tokyo, Japan

 ## Selected Research Domains
 - Autonomous Safe Planetary Landing